Pease Pottage

 There is only one public house in the village,The Black Swan Public House, Horsham Road.
 Pease Pottage was once the popular stopping off point for "charabancs" (coaches as they are now called) on their way from London to Brighton taking Londoners on their days out to the seaside.
 In those days it was not unusual to see the visitors sitting on the greens around the public house having their picnic lunches.
 Alas, these days, nearly every household has a motor car and this is now the popular method of travelling on days out which has led to some of the huge increase in traffic on our roads.
 No longer do they stop for a picnic en route - preferring to get straight to their destination without stopping to look and "stand and stare".

-There is only one shop in Pease Pottage since the re alignment of the A23 London to Brighton Trunk Road, a florists.
+There is only one shop in Pease Pottage since the re alignment of the A23 London to Brighton Trunk Road, a barbers.
 Prior to that there was a garden nursery and a garage with a shop.